ScintillatorSynth/scintillatorsynth.org/content/en/docs/Guides/Scintillator-User-Guide.md

 <img src="/images/schelp/rings.png" />

 Important to understand that the <code>sin</code> operation is happening on <em>each channel independently</em>.
 It can be instructive to re-run this example with only one color channel enabled at a time, to understand what is happening in the red, green, and blue channels independently before trying to understand how the colors are mixing in the combined image.
-This example also demonstrates that any 4-D vector is accepted as valid output, the Classes/RGBOut, Classes/RGBAOut, and Classes/BWOut classes are just convenience methods.
+This example also demonstrates that any 4-D vector is accepted as valid output, the <a href="{{< ref "/docs/VGens/Vector Manipulation/Color Output/VRGBOut" >}}">VRGBOut</a>, <a href="{{< ref "/docs/VGens/Vector Manipulation/Color Output/VRGBAOut" >}}">VRGBAOut</a>, and <a href="{{< ref "/docs/VGens/Vector Manipulation/Color Output/VBWOut" >}}">VBWOut</a> classes are just convenience methods.